Best Buy to Let Mortgage Rates Compare Deals

 7. Conveyancing

-After you’ve accepted your buy-to-let mortgage offer, you’ll go through the legal part of the process, known as conveyancing.
+After you’ve accepted your buy to let mortgage offer, you’ll go through the legal part of the process, known as conveyancing.
 This is where the solicitors/conveyancers draw up contracts and organise the actual, legal purchase of the property.
 You’ll also need to arrange buildings insurance at this stage, making sure it’s in place from exchange.

 8. Exchange and Completion